geovlachos/roundcube_duo/README.md

 =============

 # Overview
-A Duo Security two-factor authentication plugin for roundcube webmail
+A Duo Security two-factor authentication plugin for roundcube webmail ver 0.6

 Have fun!